 Many people are looking get healthier by losing the “quarantine 15” (or more) that they gained during the COVID-19 pandemic.
 And if you have prediabetes, losing weight can improve your blood sugar and delay the onset of diabetes more than 10 years.
 The goal is to achieve and maintain a seven percent loss of your weight in six months.
 Knowing you have a borderline high sugar and keeping a food record gives you a chance to reflect on your diet and try to improve it.

 Keeping a food record can help you understand your eating habits and target problem areas.
 You might think you only have occasional sweet treats, but a food diary may tell you that the “occasional nibbles” are actually daily events.

-Are you eating when you feel stressed?
+Are you eating when you feel stressed as happened frequently during the pandemic?
 Do you choose healthy food, but tend to have large portions?
 Do you eat a lot more heavy food when dining out?
 Do you graze in the evenings?
 Do you over eat at parties?
 The food journal can serve as a mirror by revealing eating patterns you might not have realized.
 Then you can target what you want to change.